amitt001/kakku.org/content/posts/writing-a-database-in-go-part-2.md

 GET(client, parallel): 3.698692113s
 ```

 Much better!
-5x speedup.
+5x speedup for clients.

 <a href="https://gist.github.com/amitt001/865c87ff632650639d1fe7c5dc9aaf39" rel="nofollow">Source code to benchmark this</a>.
 This is not a bad performance. gRPC is also impressive here and easily handling ~20k requests/second.
-One more thing to note here is direct database performance goes down by a few ms. The reason is Goroutines context switching overhead.
+One more thing to note here is direct database access performance went down by a few ms. The reason is Goroutines context-switching overhead and direct operations on hash table doesn't have the i/o like the client so groutinues doesn't actually add any benefits.
 As the database has locks and at any given time only one process can update it.
 So it don't get a speed bump like the HTTP client.

 *That's it for now.
-In the next post, I will talk about WAL implementation and the benchmark results with it.*
+In the next post, I will talk about WAL implementation and again run a benchmark with WAL.*